Get Paid to Exercise: 9 Apps That Pay You to Workout

 If you want to learn more about HealthyWage, read our review of the ways to get paid to lose weight.

-The app also pays you to get active.
+The app also pays you to stay active.
 It does this by paying you cash for purchasing various exercise and health-related activities.
 Some of those include:

 - Four percent cash back when you buy a Precor machine, plus cash back on certain equipment